Fan-Karwanta/ecommerce1-store/README.md

 # Full Stack E-Commerce + Dashboard & CMS: Next.js 13 App Router, React, Tailwind, Prisma, MySQL, 2023

 # Client Side of the E-commerce Bundle
-This is the client side
+This is the client-side of the Admin and Client bundle

 Key Features: